-If you only learn to identify one plant… this is the one.
+If you know only one plant, this is the one to know

 If you learn to identify just one plant, poison ivy (Toxicodendron radicans) is the one to spend your time on.
-Not everyone is vulnerable to its poisonous oils, but suffering a reaction is not a reasonable way to learn if you are one of the unlucky ones.
-As sensitivity can build up over time, having never had a reaction does not guarantee you never will.
+Not everyone is vulnerable to its poisonous oils, but suffering a reaction is not a reasonable way to learn whether you are one of the unlucky ones.
+And as sensitivity can build up over time, having never had a reaction does not guarantee you never will.

-Poison ivy shows substantial variability in how it grows and what its leaves look like.
-Nonetheless, learning these basic characteristics will help keep you safe:
+Frustratingly, poison ivy shows substantial variability in how it grows and what its leaves look like.
+Nonetheless, learning these basic adages will help keep you safe:

-I think of poison ivy as a stealth plant as it can appear to take on many habits.
-A plant’s habit is its typical shape or mode of growth.
-For instance some plants are trees while others grow as shrubs or vines.
+I think of poison ivy as a stealth plant as it takes on a variety of forms, or habits.
+A plant’s 'habit' is its typical mode of growth.
+For instance some plants are trees while others grow as multi-stemmed shrubs or creeping vines.
 Poison ivy can be found in many guises.
-It can grow as a low-lying ground cover where it seems to specialize in working its way up to the edge of a path.
-(This is another reason why it is prudent to stay on the trails.)
-It can appear as a meter-tall shrub.
-And once it finds a tree to climb, it can extend its branches quite a distance from the trunk and – to the untrained eye – mimic the innocent foliage of a tree.
+Often it is found as a low-lying ground cover where it seems to specialize in working its way up to the edge of a path.
+(This is another reason why it is prudent to stay on the trails in Rhinoceros Creek, Angle Fly Preserve or any nature preserve.)
+It can appear as a small shrub.
+And once it finds a tree to climb, it gains the stability to extend its branches quite a distance from the trunk and – to the untrained eye – mimic the innocent foliage of a tree.